 These are some of the elements that were left out and included in the latest and still-evolving master plan design that will guide the future of the Silver Lake and Hyperion reservoirs for two decades.

 It's a process that was set in motion when the two large reservoirs were disconnected from the city's potable water system, making them and the surrounding property available for possible recreational and other uses.

 Last fall, The city’s Bureau of Engineering released three possible concepts for the reservoirs.
 More than 4,000 persons have submitted surveys to weigh in on those concepts, according to department spokeswoman Mary Nemick.

 After reviewing the responses and holding workshops, officials last week revealed what may be the final concept that will shape the master plan.
-The public is being asked to fill out another online questionnaire to help refine the final design.
-Responses are due by Feb.
+The public was asked to fill out another online questionnaire to help refine the final design.
+Responses were due by Feb.
 13, and another meeting will be held, perhaps in May, according to Nemick.

 The latest version of the design focuses on "natural features" favored by a coalition of three groups: Silver Lake Forward, Silver Lake Now, and the Silver Lake Conservancy.
 Those features include, among other items, walking trails, sloping lawns, terraced seating, habitat islands, and improvements to the recreation center and dog park.

 A final master plan document is expected to be released and adopted by the end of the year.
 But, even at that point, it's not clear when the features envisioned by the master plan will materialize since no monies have been allocated for those projects.

 Here are some of the design features the public was asked to comment on:

 - THE EMBANKMENT: Replaces asphalt and adds planting, boulders, and small seating terraces.